WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 ## Overview

-**WPC Python driver** is also known as `pywpc` which contains APIs for interacting with basically WPC DAQ cards or any other WPC USB, WiFi and Ethernet based devices.
-It supports Python 3.8 to 3.10 in Windows 10 operating systems.
+**WPC Python driver**, also known as `pywpc`, contains APIs for interacting with basically WPC DAQ cards or any other WPC USB, WiFi and Ethernet based devices.
+It supports Python version from 3.8 to 3.10 under Windows 10 operating systems.

-In order to optimize driver API performance, we adopt [async/await](https://docs.python.org/3/library/asyncio.html) structure for the driver implementation as known as non-blocking mode.
+In order to optimize the performance of driver API, we adopt [async/await](https://docs.python.org/3/library/asyncio.html) structure for driver implementation also known as non-blocking method.

-Some functions in the `pywpc` package may be unavailable with earlier versions of the WPC DAQ firmware driver.
-Make sure it's the latest firmware version of your product.
-Please visit WPC Systems offical website to download [WPC Device Manager and LabVIEW Run-time engine
+Please note, some API functions in the `pywpc` package may not compatible with earlier versions of WPC DAQ firmware.
+Make sure the latest version of firmware is up to date with your products.
+To update device firmware to the latest version, please use [WPC Device Manager and LabVIEW Run-time engine](http://www.wpc.com.tw/36039260092584721462-daq1.html) available at WPC Systems Ltd. [official website](http://www.wpc.com.tw).
-](http://www.wpc.com.tw/36039260092584721462-daq1.html) and upgrade WPC DAQ firmware driver.

 [![pip install](https://img.shields.io/badge/pip%20install-wpcsys-orange.svg)](https://pypi.org/project/wpcsys/)
 [![PyPI](https://img.shields.io/pypi/v/wpcsys)](https://pypi.org/project/wpcsys/)